Alex Buesnel: Early life

 Alexander Thomas Harry Buesnel was born in Saint Helier, Jersey on 8 October 1992.
 Buesnel is autistic.
 He was introduced to gymnastics in September 2004 when he joined the Jersey Special Gymnastics Club aged 11.
 In 2005, he competed in his first mainland competition in Poole, where he won three gold medals at Level 1 and a further gold on vault at Level 2.
 He repeated his achievements in 2006 and 2007, taking three gold medals at both Level 2 and 3 in the next two consecutive years.
 Progressing through the set levels, Buesnel moved up to Level 4 (the highest tier) in 2008.

 In 2007, he won the Alan Kelly Memorial Trophy for achievement in Special Gymnastics in Jersey.
 He won the award again ten years later, in December 2017.

-Senior career
+Gymnastics career

 2008

 In August 2008, Buesnel was selected for the Great Britain team.
 He moved up to Level 4, the highest level of Special Gymnastics.
 In November, Buesnel won his first British Open title in London, becoming the first Jersey Special Gymnast to do so.

 Shortly after his first title, Buesnel was invited to his first event outside the British Isles: the Blume Festival in Gran Canaria.
 This trip included training camps, displays and a friendly competition at the end of the week-long experience.